HariSekhon/Nagios-Plugins/README.md

 Having written a large number of Nagios Plugins in the last several years in a variety of languages (Python, Perl, Ruby, Bash, VBS) I abstracted out common components of a good robust Nagios Plugin program in to a library of reusable components that I leverage very heavily in all my modern plugins and other programs found under my other repos here on GitHub, which are now mostly written in Perl using this library, for reasons of both concise rapid development and speed of execution.

-This Library enables writing much more thoroughly validated production quality code, to achieve in quick 200 lines of Perl what might otherwise take 1500-2000 lines (including some of the more complicated supporting code such as robust validation functions with long complex regexs, configurable self-timeouts, warning/critical threshold range logic, common options and generated usage, multiple levels of verbosity, debug mode etc), dramatically reducing the time to write high quality plugins down to mere hours and at the same time vastly improving the quality of the final code through code reuse, as well as benefitting from generic future improvements to the library.
+This Library enables writing much more thoroughly validated production quality code, to achieve in a quick 200 lines of Perl what might otherwise take 1500-2000 lines (including some of the more complicated supporting code such as robust validation functions with long complex regexs, configurable self-timeouts, warning/critical threshold range logic, common options and generated usage, multiple levels of verbosity, debug mode etc), dramatically reducing the time to write high quality plugins down to mere hours and at the same time vastly improving the quality of the final code through code reuse, as well as benefitting from generic future improvements to the library.

 This gives each plugin the appearance of being very short, because only the core logic of what you're trying to achieve is displayed in the plugin itself, the error handling is often handled in a library, so it may appear that a simple one line 'curl()' function call has no error handling at all around it but under the hood the error handling is handled inside the function inside a library, same for HBase Thrift API connection, Redis API connection etc so the client code as seen in the top level plugins knows it succeeded or otherwise the framework would have errored out with a specific error message such as "connection refused" etc...